robotjaol/thermal_cam_HVAC/README.md

 #### For Triggered Transfer
 ![Diagram](doc/img/ur_trigger.png)

-The trigger diagram is used to generate triggers for the Arduino transmitter to adjust values transmitted to other devices.
+The trigger diagram is used to generate triggers for the Arduino transmitter to adjust values transmitted to other devices, using RX TX.

 ### Component You need it for this Project